basho-labs/little_riak_book/en/02-concepts.md

 Successive requests for `favorite` will now return `cold pizza`.

 For convenience, we call a key/value pair an *object*.
-Together our `favorite`/`pizza` pair is refered to as the "`favorite` object", rather than the more verbose "`favorite` key and its value".
+Together our `favorite`/`pizza` pair is referred to as the "`favorite` object", rather than the more verbose "`favorite` key and its value".

 <h3>Buckets</h3>